Morabaraba/dri3dri3dri3/README.md

 **A:** Because I like and want to use [slickgrid] and it depends on $.
 Swagger-UI v2 and Recline uses backbonejs.
 So just adding another library to manage js does not seem optimal.
-And a goal is to use google closure compiler to get the js to a acceptable minified size(atm 250kb for demo app with libs).
+And a goal is to use google closure compiler to get the js to an acceptable minified size(atm 250kb for demo app with libs).

 [slickgrid]: https://github.com/6pac/SlickGrid

 ## Initial Setup

-While this steps is not needed anymore if you followed `Install and run` above but I'm leaving here as a demo how this boilerplate got setup initialy.
+While this steps is not needed anymore if you followed `Install and run` above but I'm leaving here as a demo how this boilerplate got setup initially.

 ### Setup Env